 How to lead your nonprofit through a recession

 First, let's talk to a nonprofiteer who's been in these recession-shaped shoes.
-For a bit of advice, prediction, and precaution, we went to Andrew Olsen, CFRE and President of Altus Marketing.
+For a bit of advice, prediction, and precaution, we went to Andrew Olsen, CFRE and SVP of DickersonBakker.
 Andrew has worked in the nonprofit industry since 2005 as a consultant, fundraiser, and instructor, and saw many nonprofits through the 2008-2009 recession.

 Funraise: There's a lot of conversation about a looming recession.
 In your experience how does the current economic climate feel unique?